kallaway/100-days-of-code/log.md

 **Today's Progress**:

-AM: Looked at the [100DaysOfCode-twitter-bot issues/](https://github.com/FreeCodeCamp/100DaysOfCode-twitter-bot/issues/) and decided to take a look at [#7](https://github.com/FreeCodeCamp/100DaysOfCode-twitter-bot/issues/7) as bot the issues I was looking at yesterday were merged.
+AM: Looked at the [100DaysOfCode-twitter-bot issues/](https://github.com/freeCodeCamp/100DaysOfCode-twitter-bot/issues/) and decided to take a look at [#7](https://github.com/freeCodeCamp/100DaysOfCode-twitter-bot/issues/7) as bot the issues I was looking at yesterday were merged.

 I created a [GitHub cheat sheet](https://gist.github.com/spences10/5c492e197e95158809a83650ff97fc3a) Gist for my most commonly used git commands.

-Created a PR :octocat: for the [FreeCodeCamp(:fire:) 100DaysOfCode-twitter-bot](https://github.com/FreeCodeCamp/100DaysOfCode-twitter-bot/pull/16)
+Created a PR :octocat: for the [freeCodeCamp(:fire:) 100DaysOfCode-twitter-bot](https://github.com/freeCodeCamp/100DaysOfCode-twitter-bot/pull/16)

 PM: Attempted fix on [Twitter-McTwitbot](https://github.com/spences10/spences10-twitter-bot) self tweeting which I resolved by hard coding my user name into the tweet function :worried: [PR here](https://github.com/spences10/spences10-twitter-bot/pull/1)